What do the above two words mean?

 - Procrastination has been a problem with you for a long time.

-You might have met with short term success and but slipped back into your default mode: Natural Procrastinator.
+You might have given in and slipped back into your default mode: Natural Procrastinator.

 Chances are you’re still wondering why you still procrastinate WHEN YOU CAN ACTUALLY DO whatever it is that you want to do.

 Whether you accept it or not, the answer is most likely you FEAR YOU’LL GO WRONG.

 Why fear something you can actually do?
 Sounds unreasonable doesn’t it?

 But most emotions are unreasonable.
 There are usually no justifications for it.
 It could only be felt by the person experiencing the emotion.
 The person accepts accept the emotion and make it part of her life even if her rational self whispers every now and then how wrong it is to accept the emotion.

 The first step towards fighting procrastination is rejecting and fighting the emotion attached to it.

 So how can you focus and not procrastinate?

 Here’s a fix that could address your problem instantly and in the long-term if you keep using it.